Office of Planning, Research, & Effectiveness

 Pamlico Community College outpaced all of its sister institution in the North Carolina Community College System in their recently released report indicating success of meeting specific performance goals.
 The chart below reveals PCC’s ranking in comparison to state averages.

-The Office of Planning, Research, and Effectiveness monitors institutional compliance with the Commission on Colleges of the Southern Association of Colleges and Schools Criteria.
-PCC was reaffirmed in 2002 and will go through the reaffirmation process in 2012-2013.
+The Office of Planning, Research, and Effectiveness monitors institutional compliance with the Principles of Accreditation published by the Southern Association of Colleges and Schools Commission on Colleges.
+PCC was reaffirmed in 2013 and will go through the reaffirmation process again in 2022-2023.

 The Office of Planning, Research, and Effectiveness guides the annual planning process for the college.
 Planning improves the efficiency at which the college functions, avoids conflicting goals among college offices and helps individuals make better-informed decisions about allocation of resources and the future of the college.
 Planning also helps the college meet accountability mandates set by the Southern Association of Colleges and Schools (SACS), Commission on Colleges.